-194 with the capacity to pass law affecting the behavior of other economic units, even if not all PSOs share redistribution and regulatory roles.
-195 196 Crucially for GRI and other standard-setting organizations, the public sector is not a sector in the sense of an 'industry' of the economy, where organizations make up different parts of its supply chain.
-197 198 It spreads over multiple industries, and its missions and mandates are diverse, varying across 199 geographies.
-200 Taking into account these factors, we propose a definition of the public sector as the collection of entities acting on behalf of the government, including the government itself.
-The determinant criterion 201 202 in identifying a PSO is not solely ownership or control, but its capacity to act on behalf of the 203 government to deliver goods and services that benefit society at the expense of maximizing profit.
-204 Under this definition, the objectives and values of the government also apply to the public sector as a 205 whole.
-This is particularly relevant as it will determine how PSOs approach reporting in terms of 206 materiality assessment or scope.
-While the element of ownership and control is necessary for the 207 operationalization of the definition, and in particular to exclude private sector organizations acting on behalf of the government (following the concept of 'public service'), it is not sufficient to understand 208 the objectives of organizations, especially concerning sustainability.
+190 Crucially for GRI and other standard-setting organizations, the public sector is not a sector in the 191 sense of an 'industry' of the economy, where organizations make up different parts of its supply chain.
+192 It spreads over multiple industries, and its missions and mandates are diverse, varying across 193 geographies.
+194 Considering these factors, we propose a definition of the public sector as the collection of entities 195 acting on behalf of the government, including the government itself.
+The determinant criterion in 196 identifying a PSO is not solely ownership or control, but its capacity to act on behalf of the 197 government to deliver goods and services that benefit society at the expense of maximizing profit.
+198 Under this definition, the objectives and values of the government also apply to the public sector as a whole.
+This is particularly relevant as it will determine how PSOs approach reporting in terms of 199 200 materiality assessment or scope.
+While the element of ownership and control is necessary for the 201 operationalization of the definition, and in particular to exclude private sector organizations acting on 202 behalf of the government (following the concept of 'public service'), it is not sufficient to understand 203 the objectives of organizations, especially concerning sustainability.